MichiganDataScienceTeam/MDST-Onboarding/README.md

 ## Contact

-All technical or logistical questions MUST be posted on Piazza.
+All technical or logistical questions MUST be posted on the ED forum.
 We will not answer those questions over email.

 If you have a personal question, email us at mdst-education@umich.edu.